coopertomcook/VSP2AVL/README.md

 VSP2AVL has been tested on Python 3.11.5 and NumPy 1.24.3 on a Windows machine.

+## Requirements
+* Python >= 3.11
+* NumPy
+* MatPlotLib

 ### Disclaimer:
 VSP2AVL is **not guaranteed by any means** to provide an accurate output, so it is always recommended to check the .avl output to ensure it gives the desired translation.
+This program will not be regularly maintained, so if it seems broken, feel free to submit an issue.

 ## Sample Images